eggheadio/eggheadio-course-notes/construct-sturdy-uis-with-xstate/notes/01-introducing-construct-sturdy-uis-with-xstate.md

 6. How to use history states as way to have state machines remember where it was in a particular area so you can return to it later.

-7. How to use activites to start a process when a state is entered and ended when the state is exited.
+7. How to use activites to start a process when a state is entered and end it when the state is exited.

 ### Sumary